json-api/json-api/_format/1.1/index.md

 one or more profiles to the JSON API media type.
 The value of the `profile` parameter **MUST** equal a whitespace-separated list of profile URIs.

+> Note: When serializing the `profile` media type parameter, the HTTP
+> specification requires that its value be surrounded by quotation marks
+> (U+0022 QUOTATION MARK, "\"") if it contains more than one URI.

 Clients and servers **SHOULD** use the `profile` media type parameter in conjunction with the JSON API media type in a `Content-Type` header to specify the application of one or more profiles to a JSON API document.